This was brought up in #3608

 In general, these use cases is why I would like us to have a dedicated

-field introduced in the Form API.
+css_classesfield introduced in the Form API.
 It should have a default description, so that we don't have to be re-inventing things each time we add such a field + this would allow consistency for this description throughout the UI (unless we need to specifically override it in certain cases) + would also allow translating the description only once (instead of having separate translations for each "mutation").
-Not to mention validation and things like using underscores vs dashes (#3365 / #3428 /backdrop_clean_css_identifier()
+Not to mention validation and things like using underscores vs dashes (#3365 / #3428 /backdrop_clean_css_identifier()).

 @jenlampton